tahadarendeli/ClothesStore/ReadMe.md

 -To use Coordinator more efficiently, entry points of app removed.
 Instead, an AppDelegate initialization implemented programmatically with a Coordinator.

+-Storyboarded protocol conformed to the ViewCotnrollers to intiliaze them programmatically and all ViewControllers have their class name as identifier.

 -A SwiftUI implementation of CatalogueViewController made.
 Switching between 2 implementation can be done in MainCoordinator with toggling them.
 A comment line left there.

 -Basket and Wishlist changes are inform over Combine Framework to TabBar.